gesllc/InstallScripts/LinuxMint/LinuxMintInstallNotes.md

 ## VMware Installation

 Initial attemps of installing VMRC and Player during script execution were unsuccessful.
-After running the script, when attempting install of either application, would encounter the message:
+When attempting install of either application, would encounter the message:

 ```An up to date libaio or libaio1 package from your system is preferred```